Province of Zara: World War II

 The city was prevented from joining the NDH on the grounds that Zara itself was not subject to the conditions of the Rome Treaties.
 Despite this, the NDH's leader Ante Pavelić designated Zadar as the capital of Sidraga-Ravni Kotari (one of the counties of the NDH), although its administrator was prevented from entering the city by the Italian authorities of the city.
 Zara remained under the local administration of the Italian Social Republic.
 Zara was bombed by the Allies, with serious civilian casualties.
 Many died in the carpet bombings, and many landmarks and centuries old works of art were destroyed.
 A significant number of civilians fled the city.

-In late October 1944 the German army and most of the Italian civilian administration abandoned the city.
+In late October 1944 the German Army and most of the Italian civilian administration abandoned the city.
 On October 31, 1944, the Partisans seized the city, until then an official part of Mussolini's Italian Social Republic.
 At the start of World War II, Zadar had a population of 24,000 (nearly all Dalmatian Italians) but, by the end of 1944, this had decreased to 6,000.
-Formally, the city remained under Italian sovereignty until September 15, 1947 (Paris Peace Treaty).
+Formally, the city remained under Italian sovereignty until the September 15, 1947 (Paris Peace Treaty).

-After World War II's end, the "Libero comune di Zara in esilio" (Free city of Zara in exile) was created by the exiled Italians of Zara, as a follow-up of the Province of Zara.
+After World War II's end, the "Libero comune di Zara in esilio" (Free city of Zara in exile) was created by the exiled Italians of Zara, as a follow-up of the province of Zara.

 The Italian exodus from the city continued and in a few years was almost total.
 The last stroke to the Italian presence was made by the local administration in October 1953, when the last Italian schools were closed and the students forced to move, in one day, into Yugoslavian schools, putting an end to the Romance identity of the city.
 Today the Italian community counts only a few hundred people, gathered into a local community (Comunità degli Italiani di Zara).

 Municipalities

 Before World War II there only a few localities in the province of Zara, like Boccagnazzo/Bokanjac and Borgo Erizzo/Arbanasi.
-But with the enlargement in 1941 the number grew to 20 (first in Italian the official name and then in Croatian the actual)::
+But with the enlargement in 1941 the number grew to 20 (first in Italian the official name and then in Croatian the actual):